mark-1214/Tomatometer-Predictions/README.md

 Long Short-Term Memory, which was using Accuracy as a scoring metric, performed similarly to the 3 Vectorized Logistic Regression models, coming in at 47% accurate.
 The LSTM model also took considerably more time to run, with 5 epochs and each epoch taking about 4 minutes to run.

+## Conclusions

+When trying to predict the Tomatometer Rating of a movie, the Random Forest Regressor model proved to be surprisingly successful.
+Being able to predict a Tomatometer Score within 21 percentage points (MAE) knowing only the Genre, Rating, Runtime, Release Month and Budget could be helpful information to film studios.

+When trying to predict the Tomatometer Status of a movie, all methods attempted had similar results, with accuracy scores ranging from 43% to 47%.